go-flutter-desktop/hover/README.md

 ### Build standalone application

-To create a standalone release build run this command:
+To create a standalone release (JIT mode) build run this command:

 ```bash
 hover build linux # or darwin or windows